Word Meanings - EFFECTIVE - Book Publishers vocabulary database

 1. Not efficient; not producing the effect intended or desired; inefficacious; as, inefficient means or measures.
 2. Incapable of, or indisposed to, effective action; habitually slack or remiss; effecting little or nothing; as, inefficient workmen; - SCUTELLUM

 A rounded apothecium having an elevated rim formed of the proper thallus, the fructification of certain lichens.
 The third of the four pieces forming the upper part of a thoracic segment of an insect.
-It follows the scutum, and is followed by the - COVER-POINT
+It follows the scutum, and is followed by the - OMNIPOTENT

 1. Able in every respect and for every work; unlimited in ability; all-powerful; almighty; as, the Being that can create worlds must be omnipotent.
 God's will and pleasure and his omnipotent power.
 Sir T. More.
-2. Having unlimited power - RETELL
+2. Having unlimited power - COVER-POINT

 To tell again. - GREAT-GRANDFATHER